stereolabs/zed-unity/ZEDCamera/Assets/ZED/Examples/SkeletonTracking/Readme.md

 ### Initialization Parameters:

-- **Image Sync:** If enabled, the ZED SDK will update object detection data at the same rate as images are published.
-This costs performance and is not usually necessary, especially for real time applications.
-However, it can ensure that there is no latency between the video feed and object detection.
 - **Enable Object Tracking:** If enabled, the ZED SDK will track objects between frames, providing more accurate data and giving access to more information, such as velocity.
 - **Enable Body Fitting**